17 Top-Rated Resorts in Minnesota

 While couples like the main lodge suites with their king beds, families will want to book into the two queen bed option.
 In either case, you'll enjoy standard features, including good-sized bathrooms with jet tubs, kitchenettes, fireplaces, and balconies.
 Some larger suites are also available that include master bedrooms, full kitchens, pullout couches in the living areas, and a dining area.

 With its focal point being Gull Lake, there are many fun things to do on the water.
-Highlights include swimming, fishing, boating (rent or bring your own boat or Jet Ski), and kayaking, as well as enjoying the abundant wildlife, which includes eagles and loons.
+Highlights include swimming, fishing, and boating, with rentals available, as well as Jet Skiing, canoeing, and kayaking.
+You'll also enjoy the abundant wildlife, which includes eagles and loons.

 Notable on-site amenities include dining in the resort's popular restaurant, a full-service marina, a gift shop, a heated swimming pool with a hot tub, and a fitness center.
-The resort's attractive function spaces - not to mention its setting - has assured its spot as one of the region's top wedding destinations, too.
+The resort's attractive function spaces along with its picturesque setting have assured its spot as one of the region's top wedding destinations, too.

 6. Arrowwood Resort & Conference Center, Alexandria

-Situated in Alexandria and an easy drive from Minneapolis and the state capital of St. Paul, the four-season Arrowwood Resort & Conference Center is a great choice of destination regardless of your reason for a visit.
+Situated in Alexandria and an easy drive from the city of Minneapolis and the state capital of St. Paul, the four-season Arrowwood Resort & Conference Center is a great choice of destination regardless of your reason for a visit.
 Sports enthusiasts and convention-goers alike enjoy it for its championship golf course.

 Traveling as a family?
 Then you'll enjoy this quality 3-star resort's huge indoor all-season water park, which comes complete with three thrilling waterslides, a lazy river, and a kid's splash area.
 Other notable on-site amenities include a full-service spa and a restaurant.

 If available, request one of the king rooms with a view of the lake.
 These larger units come with a master bedroom, a separate living room with a pullout couch, a gas fireplace, a kitchenette complete with a dishwasher and a full fridge, plus a spacious bathroom with a jet bathtub and stand-alone shower.
 They also offer a furnished patio.